 - Mar 07, 2022

-You can use Cram Fighter and Sketchy in combination to create a study plan that is truly tailored to your needs for whatever med exam you’re planning to take.
+Students can use Cram Fighter and Sketchy in combination to create a study plan that is truly tailored to their needs or whatever med exam they’re planning to take.
 Learn more about Sketchy here if you’re not already in the know!

-There are many ways of using Sketchy with Cram Fighter to create or upgrade your customized plan.
+There are many ways of using Sketchy with Cram Fighter to create or upgrade a medical student’s customized plan.
 If you’ve already got Sketchy and Cram Fighter and you’re hoping to take your study plan to the next level, read on:

 Explore Sketchy Medical on Cram Fighter